 We all know that PWAs are the desirable forms of websites draped in the application’s attire.

 It’s like a camouflaged website that works from the home screen and uses the browser instead of app/play stores.

-There’s hardly any new highlights on PWA because the same piece is written over and over and over— until we as a reader shout “Yeah, Yeah!
+There are hardly any new highlights on PWA because the same piece is written repeatedly— until we as a reader shout, “Yeah, Yeah!
 Tell us something new.”

 We have been fed redundant data on why we need web apps over native apps.
 For example: